 The fuel quality standards apply Australia-wide.
 States and territories can set their own standards in addition to the Australian standards.

-See the standards determination for each fuel type.
+The standards for each fuel type are described in determinations.
 The determinations outline parameter specifications, compliance timeframes (if applicable), and test methods for compliance purposes.

 The petrol fuel standard describes the parameters of our two most common grades of petrol, Research Octane Number (RON) 91 and RON 95.